must23/av-lab.github.io/4-tutorials.md

 _Designed and delivered by Eyad Shakab, Arjun Sharma, and Dr. Majid Khonji_ [July 13 - July 22]

+This high-level course teaches the basics of system integration using Linux OS and Robot Operating System (ROS).
+The objective is to build technical maturity and problem-solving skills to deal with diverse software efficiently and in a timely manner to get the task done.
+The course targets audiences from computer science (CS) backgrounds as well as those from other engineering disciplines as long as they are curious to learn beyond the instructions provided.
+For CS majors, the course will be more like a revision of basics but at the same time integrates different approaches that the student might not have been exposed to together.
 ### Day 1-2: Linux Basics
 _By Eyad Shaklab_